tomcallaghan97/ExpenseTracker/README.md

 # ExpenseTracker
-Tracks all expenses and shoes overall and specific expenditure
+Tracks all expenses and shows overall and specific expenditure